Skip to main content

 • Renegotiate the pricing or license as needed.

-• Obtain approval from each participating campus that they want to renew.
+• Obtain confirmation from each participating campus that they want to renew.
 If there is a significant price increase, changes to the package, or business terms, then obtain SCLG approval.
 These approvals should be forwarded to CDL during the renewal process.

 • After pricing has been negotiated and approvals have been obtained, send the following to Laura Fouladi at CDL: